hamidgasmi/training.computerscience.cloud.aws/README.md

 - It provides Dynamic NAT (Network Address Translation):
 	- It's a variation of Static NAT (see Internet Gateway, above)
 	- It allows many private IP addresses to get outgoing internet access using a smaller number of public IPs (generally one)
-	- 1 public IP <-> many private IPs.
+	- 1 public IP <-> many private IPs
-- Its purpose is to let EC2 instances in private subnets to go out and download software.
+- Its purpose is to let EC2 instances in private subnets to go out and download software
 - Its benefits:
 	- Security reasons: the concept of least privilege (if a resource doesn't need internet access, than we shouldn't give them access)
 	- We're running out IP addresses: so we can't allocate a specific IP address for each instance